7 Best Ways To Get Galleria Borghese Tickets

 Third party booking sites have very flexible cancellation policies too – so if something happens and you can’t make it to the tour, you can get a full refund in a matter o days.

-Of course, tours on third party sites are a bit more expensive than on the official site – but it is a small price to pay to avoid the nuisance of running around in circles trying to make a reservation.
+Of course, tours on third-party sites are more expensive than on the official site – but it is a small price to pay to avoid the nuisance of running around in circles trying to make a reservation.

 Tours of Galleria Borghese start at €55 per person for a small group tour, and can be as expensive as €130 per person for a private tour.

-My recommended tour is this Borghese Gallery Tour & Tickets: With Bernini, Caravaggio & Raphael run by Walks of Italy, one of the best tour companies that uses exclusively local guides.
+My recommended tour is this Borghese Gallery Tour & Tickets: With Bernini, Caravaggio & Raphael run by Walks of Italy, one of the best tour companies that use exclusively local guides.
+It’s the tour we took and loved.

-If you are looking for a budget friendly tour, you may want to consider this Borghese Gallery Masterpieces & Gardens: Skip-the-Line Tour.
+If you are looking for a budget-friendly tour, I found this Borghese Gallery Masterpieces & Gardens: Skip-the-Line Tour which is another excellent option.

-If you would rather opt for a private tour, you can consider this well reviewed tour here.
+If you would rather opt for a private tour, I suggest this well-reviewed tour here.
+It’s not cheap, but worth it as you’ll have the guide all to yourself.

 Way N. 4: Get the Roma Pass